jenkinsci/helm-charts/README.md

 tilt up
 # Open a service tunnel into the cluster with minikube
 minikube service chart-jenkins
-# Login with username admin and password jenkins
+# Login with username admin and password 1234
 ```

 ## Contributing